ciar4n/themeglobe/content/theme/rockettheme-elixir.md

 pricing:
   - Paid

-archetype:
+tags:
-  - Creative
+  - Neutral
-  - Tastemaker
+  - Restaurant

 description: Elixir is abeautiful responsive themebuilt using anext-generation framework.
 It ispacked with features and particlesthat are a perfect fit forcafés, coffee shops, pubs, pizzerias, burger joints,and more!Your customers will love it!
 ---